airbus/scikit-decide/README.md

 - Mountain Car continuous -> CGP: Cartesian Genetic Programming
 - ATARI Pacman -> Random walk

 **Warning**: some domains/solvers might require extra manual setup steps to work at 100%.
-In the future, each scikit-decide hub entry should have a dedicated help page to list them, but in the meantime please refer to this:
+In the future, each scikit-decide hub entry might have a dedicated help page to list them, but in the meantime please refer to this:

 - [domain] OpenAI Gym ones -> [gym](http://gym.openai.com/docs/#installation) for loading Gym environments not included by default
 - [solver] PPO: Proximal Policy Optimization -> see [Stable Baselines installation](https://stable-baselines.readthedocs.io/en/master/guide/install.html)
-- [solver] IW: Iterated Width search (same for AOstar, Astar, BFWS) -> special C++ compilation (TBD)
+- [solver] IW: Iterated Width search (same for AOstar, Astar, BFWS) -> special C++ compilation (see Installation 2.c. above)

+## Unit tests

+Pytest is required to run unit tests (`pip install pytest`).

+Make sure you are in the "scikit-decide" root directory and run unit tests (the "-v" verbose mode is optional but gives additional details):

+    cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
+    pytest tests -v